T20 World Cup 2022: Semi-Final Qualification Scenario of Australia, England, New Zealand, Sri Lanka -Explained

 The good thing for the English is that they have their net run rate in the positive integer.

-The Afghans suffered a 5-wicket defeat against England in the opening game of the Super 12 stage and their second match (against New Zealand) will most probably be abandoned, resulting in sharing of points.
-This will mean that the Afghans will have one point in two games.
+The Afghans suffered a 5-wicket defeat against England in the opening game of the Super 12 stage and their second match against New Zealand has been abandoned, resulting in sharing of points.
+The Afghans have one point in two games.

 Therefore, the way ahead is not going to be an easy one for Mohammed Nabi and his band for they have to face Ireland, Sri Lanka and Australia in the remaining games.